rachelesmee/website/foss4guk2019/talks_workshops.md

 ---
 <h2 style="margin-top:0;">Talks & Workshops</h2>

-As of 30th April, our <span style="color:#6c932c; font-weight:bold;">call for talks and workshops is now closed</span>.

-We've had lots of amazing submissions on both fronts, so we're looking forward to a fantastic few days!
+Our call for talks & workshops ended on 30th April and we've had lots of amazing submissions on both fronts, so we're looking forward to a fantastic few days!
 It'll be a friendly, relaxed conference where we discuss all things free, open source and geo-related.

-Tickets will be no more than <strong>Â£40 per day</strong>, with concession rates available too.
+Take a look at our [draft programme](FOSS4GUK_2019_Programme_draft.pdf "FOSS4GUK 2019 Draft Programme").

+Tickets are *£80 for the two day conference*, including lunch and refreshments and will be released in Jule 2019.

 <h3 style="margin-top:40px;">Unconference</h3>
 If you've missed the talks deadline but still have something you'd like to say, there will also be an opportunity during to contribute to an 'unconference' session - this is likely to be an informal session of lightning-style talks (more details closer to the event).